The birthplace of skiing, Telemark is a vast region of southern Norway that’s skipped by many international visitors.

 A historic region

 What we today call Telemark consists of several historic region.
 Telemark itself, now known as Upper Telemark, was a land of farmers and retained Old Norse customs for much longer than the rest of the country.
 This could go some way to explain why the dialect of this region bears a striking similarity to Old Norse.

-The costal area was one of Norway's most important industrial regions.
+The coastal area was one of Norway's most important industrial regions.
 Ironworks and sawmills helped the region around Skien become the most important after Oslo.

 Visible history includes the beautiful Telemark Canal, the many rural churches including some of Norway's most beautiful stave churches.
 The region is also the birthplace of telemark skiing and has a long tradition of folk costumes.

 We'll start our tour of the region with the historic inland area.
 The many hills, mountains, valleys and lakes of the region mean the landscape is constantly changing and there is always something different to look at.